 “Increasing women’s equality is not just a moral imperative, and it’s not just the right thing to do.
 It’s just good business practice” – Tiffany Vogel, Associate Partner – McKinsey & Company

-Our society has evolved and now demands a work environment that not only allows for growth, but one where people feel heard, respected and valued in their positions.
+Our society has evolved and now demands a work environment that not only allows for growth but one where people feel heard, respected and valued in their positions.
 Gender diversity in the workplace fuels employee engagement and satisfaction, significantly benefiting businesses.
-Not only does this affect how companies operate, but also influences the execution of company efforts (innovation, ROI, marketing, etc.) and employee retention.
+Not only does this affect how companies operate but it also influences the execution of company efforts (innovation, ROI, marketing, etc.) and employee retention.

 Why We Need Female Leaders

 We can’t say it better than Jody.
 Since varying genders can produce vastly different experiences, female perspectives in business are just as necessary as their male counterparts.
 These differences are actually the strength and backbone of great business, allowing for companies to not just run well internally, but better speak to and serve their consumers.
 When we look to female leaders like Indra Nooyi, we begin to fully understand the benefits of having more women leaders in decision-making positions.

 Indra, currently holding a position in Forbes 100 Most Influential People, has a BA in Mathematics, Physics and Chemistry, and has her Master’s Degree in Public and Private Management from Yale.
 She is currently a director for Amazon and was previously the PepsiCo President and CEO.
 Not only does Indra have a strong and diverse background, but she has a wealth of experience that adds to her excellent leadership skills.

 Women are strongly motivated to prove themselves in their given fields/industries and are thus driven by new challenges they come across.
 They have proven to be successful in that endeavour, showcasing their enthusiasm, efficiency and strengths — ultimately advancing their companies.